 - Determine contract endpoint or terms of ending the contract early

-Note that while the majority of SLAs refer to agreements made between a business and an external party or supplier, internal SLAs between departments are also common.
+Note that while the majority of SLAs refer to agreements made between a business and an external party or supplier, internal agreements between departments are also common.

 The Three Main Types of SLAs